 Credits from another institution may be transferred.
 To be eligible for an associate degree, however, the student must complete more than half the required credits at the University of Delaware.
-Professional and Continuing Studies students who have not yet been formally admitted to an associate-track program are encouraged to apply at the earliest possible date, and no later than earning 75 credits.
+Professional and Continuing Studies students who have not yet been formally admitted to a degree program are encouraged to apply at the earliest possible date, and no later than earning 75 credits.
 (To receive an associate degree, Professional and Continuing Studies students must earn at least 12 credits after formal admission to the University.)

 DEGREE REQUIREMENTS.
 Specific degree requirements are listed in the Arts and Sciences and Agriculture and Natural Resources undergraduate programs chapters in this catalog.
 A minimum gradepoint index of 2.0 is required for all associate degrees.
-One semester before completing all degree requirements, students must take part in a degree-checkout session, coordinated by the office of the appropriate college dean.
-Except for students in the Associate in Arts Program, candidates should be enrolled in the degree-awarding college.

 GENERAL INFORMATION.
-For more information about associate degrees and admission requirements, or for catalogs and needed forms, call the Office of Admissions (302 831-8123), the Division of Professional and Continuing Studies ACCESS Centers (302 831-2741), the College of Agriculture and Natural Resources (302 831-2508), or the Associate in Arts office (302 831-4555).
+For more information about associate degrees and admission requirements, or for catalogs and needed forms, call the Office of Admissions (302 831-8125), the Division of Professional and Continuing Studies ACCESS Centers (302 831-2741), the College of Agriculture and Natural Resources (302 831-2508), or the Associate in Arts office (302 831-4555).
 Educational counseling and academic advisement are available at the ACCESS Centers at locations in Wilmington, Newark, Dover and Georgetown.
 Students also may wish to refer to the College of Arts and Sciences and College of Agriculture and Natural Resources undergraduate programs chapters of this catalog.